 The term kinetic stems from the Greek word kinesis, which translates to “movement.”
-This art form commonly uses three-dimensional structures that have an element of movement—hence the name kinetic art..
+This art form commonly uses three-dimensional structures that have an element of movement—hence the name kinetic art.
 Kinetic art is heavily inspired by the Dada movement, which uses art as a way to challenge societal norms and purposely make art controversial and invoke some kind of reaction.

 Kinetic art was around during the 1920s-1960s.
 The first mobile sculpture was created by Vladimir Tatlin, a Russian artist titled Contre-Reliefs (1914).
 Tatlin created a series of suspended reliefs as an “intend to break completely with all bourgeois artistic practices.”
 Unfortunately, only a few of the reliefs still exist today and are currently being preserved in Moscow and St. Petersburg.

-Even though Tatlin has the honor of being the first artist to create mobile sculpture, Alexander Calder was given the title as the pioneer for kinetic art.
+Even though Tatlin has the honor of being the first artist to create mobile sculpture, Alexander Calder was given the title of the pioneer of kinetic art.
 In the 1930s, Calder created McCausland Mobile, a hanging mobile piece, in which Calder chose to incorporate shapes that other artists wouldn't normally choose for their sculptures.
 And then, in 1941, Calder created his famous artwork titled Arc of Petals.
 This art piece uses “large, heavy, mature shapes sway[ing] serenely at the top, while small, undifferentiated, agitated, new growth dips and rocks below.”
-Calder created a piece that works harmoniously together despite the difference in sizes.
+Calder created a piece that works harmoniously together despite the difference in size.
 “Disparity in form, color, size, weight, motion, is what makes a composition,” Calder said.